cloudmaven/documentation/pages/aws/aws_account_management.md

 On AWS you can allocate assets such as S3 storage buckets and EC2 compute instances.
 These in turn cost money (either actual money or credits if you have them available) and you probably care about how much.
-To this end you can tag each asset with any one of a number of supported keys.
-A tag is a key-value pair such as
+To this end you can tag each asset.
+A tag is a key-value pair that you can establish through the AWS console; for example:

 ```
-Name: Kilroy
+Name: kilroy
-Discipline: Genome Sciences
-Religion: Pastafarian
+Project: genomics101
 ```

-After a month of using your AWS account suppose you want to see how much your resources are costing you sorted by discipline.
-First go back in time and tag everything; then use the AWS Console to sort by your values.
+After a month you can determine how much your resources for project *genomics101* are costing you.

-DLT will sort values for the following keys.
-Notice they are business-oriented and that there are ten generic 'CA' keys that you can make mean anything you like.
-You could for example decide to use CA003 to record room temperature when you create the tag; and you could later sort on those temperatures.
-So again: You can tag with *any* key string you like but DLT will be able to sort on the following:
+Use the AWS Cost Explorer.
+Remember that resources may be distributed across regions; so be sure to scan all regions or use the regional value 'global'.

+DLT daughter accounts support only a certain set of key values, listed below.
+In addition to the typical ones there are 10 'CA' keys that can mean anything you like.
+The point is that the Cost Explorer will allow you to sort using these keys for your tags if necessary.

 ```
 Application